MultiSafepay/docs/content/integrations/magento-2.md

 - `--backup-media`
 - `--backup-db`

-For information about all parameters, see Magento - [Uninstall modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-uninst).
+For information about all parameters, see Magento - <a href="https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-uninst" target="_blank">Uninstall modules</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 If you want a field from the deprecated plugin back, email <integration@multisafepay.com>

 **app/code**